ccitro/envoy-web/README.md

 ### Rate Limiting

-The integration polls every 60 seconds by default.
+The integration polls every 10 minutes by default.
 If you experience issues, try increasing the scan interval in the integration options.

 ---